sanjokkarki/ThePacsniff/README.md

-# ThePacsniff
+# ThePacsniff by @TheSanjok
+#Copyright @TheSanjok

 # Overview

 ThePacsniff created in Python 3.
 Allows you to monitor traffic running through local network.
-Allows the user to be able to view Source of the packets, Target host and the type of protocol used e.g. UDP/TCP.
+Allows the user to be able to view Source of the packets, Target host and the type of protocol used e.g. TCP.

 # Requirement